Brazilian Police Arrest 5 Over Plot to Kill Lula and Mount Coup in 2022

 0:00

-Brazil’s federal police say they have arrested five people over an attempted coup in late 2022, in which they allegedly planned to kill Luiz Inacio Lula da Silva shortly before he took office as president.
+Brazil’s federal police say they have arrested five people over an attempted coup in late 2022, in which the five allegedly planned to kill Luiz Inácio Lula da Silva shortly before he took office as president.

-One of the accused men is a federal police officer, Wladimir Matos Soares, and the other four are army officers trained in special operations, one of whom is retired Brig.
-Gen. Mário Fernandes, who served as interim general secretary in Bolsonaro’s Cabinet from Oct.
-2020 until Dec.
-2022.
+One of the accused men is a federal police officer, Wladimir Matos Soares, and the other four are army officers trained in special operations, including retired Brig.
+Gen. Mário Fernandes, who served as interim general secretary in then-Brazilian President Jair Bolsonaro’s cabinet from October 2020 until December 2022.

-De Moraes himself authorized the arrests and said, “The objective was to prevent the inauguration of the legitimately elected government and undermine the free exercise of democracy and the authority of Brazil’s judiciary.”
+De Moraes himself authorized the arrests and said that the objective of the plot “was to prevent the inauguration of the legitimately elected government and undermine the free exercise of democracy and the authority of Brazil’s judiciary.”

-According to information about the police investigation in the judge’s order, seen by the Associated Press, detectives found evidence Fernandes outlined a plan to kill Lula and Alckmin and visited protest camps outside military bases, including at the army headquarters in Brasilia.
+According to information about the police investigation in the judge’s order, seen by The Associated Press, detectives found evidence that Fernandes outlined a plan to kill Lula and Alckmin and visited protest camps outside military bases, including at the army headquarters in Brasília, the capital of Brazil.

 According to the police document, Fernandes also considered different scenarios, including using explosives or poison at an official event, to assassinate de Moraes.

-But there is no evidence of an attempt to assassinate Lula, Alckmin or de Moraes was ever put into motion, said the police document.
+But there is no evidence that an attempt to assassinate Lula, Alckmin, or de Moraes was ever put into motion, according to the police document.

 ‘It’s Not A Crime’

-The federal police said they had carried out three search warrants, confiscated the suspects’ passports and prevented them from contacting associates.
-None of the five have so far been charged with any offenses.
+The federal police said they had carried out three search warrants, confiscated the suspects’ passports, and prevented them from contacting associates.
+None of the five has so far been charged with any offenses.

-Lula, who was president between 2003 and 2011, returned for a third, non-consecutive term, after narrowly defeating the conservative incumbent Jair Bolsonaro in 2022.
+Lula, who was president between 2003 and 2011, returned for a third term, after narrowly defeating the conservative incumbent Jair Bolsonaro in 2022.

-Bolsonaro cast doubt on the election results, never conceded defeat and left for the United States days shortly before Lula was inaugurated on Jan.
+Jair Bolsonaro cast doubt on the election results, never conceded defeat, and left for the United States days before Lula was inaugurated on Jan.
 1, 2023.

-In the aftermath of the Oct.
-2022 election, Bolsonaro supporters staged nationwide protests in which they challenged the results, blocked roads and camped outside military bases.
+In the aftermath of the October 2022 election, Bolsonaro supporters staged nationwide protests in which they challenged the results, blocked roads, and camped outside military bases.

-The federal police claim there is evidence Fernandes gave instructions and financial support to the protesters.
+The federal police claim that there is evidence that Fernandes gave instructions and financial support to the protesters.

 On Jan.
-8, 2023 thousands of demonstrators stormed government buildings in the capital of Brasilia, seeking to oust Lula.
+8, 2023, thousands of demonstrators stormed government buildings in Brasília, seeking to oust Lula.

 But they were prevented by the armed forces, who remained loyal to the new president.

-On Nov.
-13, 2024 a former city council candidate for Bolsonaro’s Liberal Party was killed after he set off explosives outside the Supreme Court in Brasilia, which de Moraes described as a consequence of political rhetoric targeting the country’s institutions.
+Earlier this month, a former city council candidate for Bolsonaro’s Liberal Party was killed after he set off explosives outside the Supreme Court in Brasília, an incident that de Moraes described as a consequence of political rhetoric targeting the country’s institutions.

-The dead man, Francisco Wanderley Luiz, 59, lost a race for city council in Rio do Sul, in the southern state of Santa Catarina, in 2020.
+The man who died in the Nov.
+13 explosion, Francisco Wanderley Luiz, 59, lost a race for city council in Rio do Sul, in the southern state of Santa Catarina, in 2020.

 The director of the federal police, Andrei Passos Rodrigues, said they were treating last week’s incident as terrorism.